For big business seeking CO2 emissions price, a ray of hope from Paris

 Catherine McKenna, Canada's environment minister, said in Paris some countries were opposed to any role for markets in countering climate change.

-"Many countries recognize that markets have a role to play and whether or not the language is reflected in the agreement, there will continue to be a role for the markets," she added.
+"Many countries recognise that markets have a role to play and whether or not the language is reflected in the agreement, there will continue to be a role for the markets," she added.

 Jeff Swartz, policy director at the International Emissions Trading Association (IETA), said that showed CO2 emissions pricing would increase regardless of the final Paris deal.